 Our goodwill represents the excess of the cost over the fair value of net assets acquired.
 The determination of the value of goodwill and intangible assets arising from acquisitions requires extensive use of accounting estimates and judgments to allocate the purchase price to the fair value of net tangible and intangible assets acquired.
 Goodwill is not amortized and is assessed for impairment using fair value measurement techniques on an annual basis or more frequently if facts and circumstances warrant such a review.
-The goodwill is considered to be impaired if we determine that the carrying value of our one reporting unit exceeds its respective fair value.
+The goodwill is considered to be impaired if we determine that the carrying value of either of our reporting units exceeds its respective fair value.

 We have indefinite lived trademark assets that are reviewed for impairment by performing a quantitative analysis, which occurs annually in the fourth quarter or whenever events or changes in circumstances indicate that the carrying value of an asset may not be recoverable.
 Recoverability is measured by a comparison of the carrying amount to future net discounted cash flows expected to be generated by the associated asset.
 Calculating net discounted cash flows requires us to make significant estimates and assumptions related to forecasts of future revenues and discount rates.
 Changes in these assumptions could have a significant impact on the fair value of of trademarks.
 If such assets are determined to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount exceeds the fair market value of the assets.
-During 2021, the estimated fair values for certain intangible assets exceeded its carrying value by narrow margins.
-We believe that the expected future cash flows represent management's best estimate; however, if actual results differ materially from these estimates, we could record an impairment charge related to these intangible assets which could be material to our consolidated financial statements and have an adverse impact on our results of operations.
+The calculation of the fair value of the trademark assets involves Level 3 fair value measurements.
+To estimate the fair value of the trademark asset and associated impairment, we utilized an income approach, or discounted cash flow model.
+This approach requires us to make significant estimates and assumptions including preparation of forecasted revenue, selection of a royalty rate and discount rate and estimate of the terminal year revenue growth rate.